NixOS/nix.dev/source/tutorials/nixos/integration-testing-using-virtual-machines.md

 This Python script is referring to `machine` which is the name chosen for the virtual machine configuration used in the `nodes` attribute set.

-The script waits until start up is reaching systemd `default.target`.
+The script waits until systemd reaches `default.target`.
-It utilizes the `su` command to switch between users and the `which` command to see if the user has access to `firefox`.
+It uses the `su` command to switch between users and the `which` command to check if the user has access to `firefox`.
 It expects that the command `which firefox` to succeed for user `alice` and to fail for `root`.

-This script needs to be located in a function inside the `testScript` attribute.
+This script will be the value of the `testScript` attribute.

 ### Test file